Spanish-style bullfighting: Popularity

 Spanish-style bullfighting around the world:

 Note: Some municipalities have banned bullfighting in countries and regions where it is otherwise legal.

 A poll conducted in 2014–2015 by the Spanish Ministry of Culture places bullfighting 10th in the list of most popular paid leisure activities.
 In 2015 9.5% of Spaniards went to a paid bullfight.
-Among autonomous communities, Navarre headed the list, followed by Castile-Leon, Aragon, La Rioja, Castile-La Mancha and Extremadura.
+Among autonomous communities, Navarre headed the list, followed by Castile–León, Aragon, La Rioja, Castile–La Mancha and Extremadura.
 The regions least interested in bullfighting were Galicia, the Canary Islands, Catalonia and the Balearic Islands.
 According to the poll, during the 2014–15 period 9.5% of the potential audience (Spaniards aged 15 and higher) would have attended a corrida at least once; this amounts to over 3.5 million people.
-More recent statistics show that popularity is declining in Spain, as only 1.9% of the surveyed population attended a corrida in 2021-22.
+More recent statistics show that popularity is declining in Spain, as only 1.9% of the surveyed population attended a corrida in 2021–22.
 1,546 bullfights took place in Spain in 2022.
-Compared to the 3,651 bullfights that took place in 2007, a 57.7% decrease over the past 15 years suggests the events’ decline in popularity.
+Compared to the 3,651 bullfights that took place in 2007, a 57.7% decrease over the past 15 years suggests the events' decline in popularity.
 This can even be seen between 2007 and 2011 with a 37.3% decrease in the number of bullfights.